"A memorable tour, I think it’s safe to say – in fact, unforgettable for all of us."

 On the evening of Saturday 27 June, we will give a joint concert with the Cappella Sistina in the Sistine Chapel.

-Then, on the morning of Monday 29 June, we will sing, with the Cappella Sistina, at the Pontifical Pallium Mass for the Solemnity of Ss.
+Then, on the morning of Monday 29 June, we will sing, with the Cappella Sistina, at the Papal Pallium Mass for the Solemnity of Ss.
 Peter & Paul, celebrated by His Holiness Pope Francis, in St. Peter's Basilica.

 For information on timings and tickets, please see the relevant section of our Upcoming Events page.